 Her book Under Quarantine: Immigrants and Disease at Israel’s Gate came out with Rutgers University Press in 2020.
 Under Quarantine tells the story of Shaar Ha’aliya, Israel’s “Ellis Island”.
 Focusing on the conflicts surrounding the camp’s medical quarantine, this book argues that we cannot fully understand Israel until we understand Shaar Ha’aliya and its complicated role as the country’s largest center of arrival for hundreds of thousands of immigrants.

-Dr. Seidelman’s articles on health and immigration in Israel have been published in various journals including: The American Journal of Public Health, The Journal of Israeli History, AJS Perspectives, and Ha’aretz.
+Dr. Seidelman’s articles on health and immigration in Israel have been published in various journals including: The American Journal of Public Health, The Journal of Israeli History, AJS Perspectives, Ha’aretz and Jewish Social Studies.